 How to Travel to Santa Rosa

-Getting to Santa Rosa is thankfully easy!
+Traveling to Santa Rosa is thankfully easy!
 It’s a 70-minute drive up US Highway 101 from San Francisco to Santa Rosa.
-You can’t miss it – there are exists for Santa Rosa right from the 101.
+You can’t miss it – there are exits for Santa Rosa right from the 101.

-No car of your own, no rental, and no Turo?
+No car of your own and no rental?
 You won’t be able to do much of this itinerary, but it’s still possible to visit Santa Rosa – especially for wine tasting.
-Both Beau Wine Tours and Terrific Tours offer Sonoma wine tasting tours from San Francisco.
+Beau Wine Tours offers Sonoma wine tasting tours from San Francisco.

-What to See & Do in Santa Rosa
+The Best Things to Do in Santa Rosa

 I’ll start with the obvious and most popular thing to do in Santa Rosa: wine tasting.
 Santa Rosa is the largest city in Sonoma County.
 It’s a great place to base yourself for a weekend of wine tasting at some of the region’s popular and/or offbeat wineries.
 As Sonoma County is home to hundreds of wineries, there’s something for everyone.